Liverpool - Everton: How to watch the Merseyside derby, start time, odds

 Team news

-Dominic Calvert-Lewin (hamstring) and James Rodriguez (undisclosed) are question marks while Jean-Philippe Gbamin (calf) and Allan are out for Everton.
+Dominic Calvert-Lewin and Allan are fit, which is a huge boost for Everton.
+Yerry Mina (calf) and Jean-Philippe Gbamin (Achilles) are out.

-Virgil van Dijk, Diogo Jota, Naby Keita, Joe Gomez, and Joel Matip are out for the Reds.
-Jota and Keita are the only two likely to return any time in the near future.
-Also in question are Fabinho, James Milner, Ben Davies, and Divock Origi.
+Virgil van Dijk, Diogo Jota, Joe Gomez, and Joel Matip are out for the Reds.
+Keita are the only two likely to return any time in the near future.
+Fabinho and James Milner are both out too but Naby Keita will be available.

 Odds and ends (full odds provided by our partner, PointsBet)